 Through consultation and or fabrication it is always a privilege for Prisms Glass – Beverly Bryon to collaborate with other artists on their projects; assisting to transform their ideas and designs into the magical medium of glass.
 These opportunities often present new challenges and refreshingly new ways of working.

-Royal Free Hospital
+The Royal Free Hospital – ‘The Meditating Brain’

-Proposal for St. John’s Church, Bury St. Edmonds, Suffolk – 2006
+Proposal for St. John’s Church, Bury St. Edmonds, Suffolk – ‘Stations of the Cross’

-Artist Mark Cazalet worked with Beverly Bryon producing two fused glass ‘roundels’ of one of his paintings for St. John’s Church.
-Left-hand side one is Mark’s and right-hand side is Beverly’s interpretation.
-Although Mark did not win the commission, it was an interesting experiment of the two artists working on the same image – and the different results.
+I worked with artist Mark Cazalet on ‘Stations of the Cross’; two fused glass ‘roundels’ based on one of his paintings for St. John’s Church, Bury St. Edmonds, Suffolk.
+The left-hand side roundel is Mark’s and the right-hand side roundel is my interpretation.
+Although we did not win the commission, it was an interesting experiment to have two artists working on the same image.

-Beverly acted as consultant, technician, cutter, fabricator and solderer.
+“Beverly acted as consultant, technician, cutter, fabricator and solderer.
 A wonderful collaboration that was very fruitful and enjoyable.”